 - In May 2018, the Shelby Board approved an expansion of the IT department.
 This included having a building technician at every elementary and middle school, with two technicians at each high school.
 Also, a new classified position of Digital Technology Coordinator was created to supervise the technicians and lead the IT department; Chad Hebner became the first person in this role in August 2018.

 - Based on the district's Profile of a Graduate (created in spring of 2017), the learning community spends 2017-2018 creating the next four year Strategic Leadership Plan.
 "Personalized Learning" becomes one of the main strands, which asks technology to ensure all stakeholders can access data dashboards of student mastery, as well as creating "anytime, anywhere" opportunities.

 - Teachers and staff requested a learning management system that better allowed tracking of mastery and support Shelby's shift to a competency-based educaton system.
-After vetting several programs, the consensus led SCPS to purchase Empower, which began piloting in classrooms in late summer 2018 and will replace Schoology for the district by summer 2019.
+After vetting several programs, the consensus led SCPS to purchase Empower, which began piloting in classrooms in late summer 2018 and replaced Schoology for the district in July 2019.

 - Lenovo Yogas are retired at the end of their lease and returned to the vendor.
 Teacher devices are now all MacBook Airs.
 Chromebooks remain the dominant student device for grades 1-12.
 As kindergarten iPads begin to age out, SCPS is slowly replacing them with Chromebooks as well as evaluating other devices.